Sign up to WAMplifier

 The process can be used for a range of development aspects for the participating artists’ careers, from improving their performance opportunities and entering song competitions, through to gaining airplay on community, digital, and commercial radio stations or licensing the song for a movie or documentary.
 The project is also specifically aimed to strengthen local community development and to create new partnerships and relationships between participants.
 The CD provides an impetus for flow-on activities, including a community launch.
 Songs remain the property of the bands, thus providing them with a profitable product.

-Planning for release in 2016 as the next stage of the Sounds Of project series – which has seen preious releases including the just-released, groundbreaking Sounds Of The Pilbara II: Songs In Language and 2014’s highly acclaimed Sounds Of The Wheatbelt – WAM’s Sounds Of The Goldfields will uncover songs from a diverse range of artists from the Goldfields region.
+Planning for release in 2017 as the next stage of the Sounds Of project series – which has seen previous releases including 2016’s high acclaimed Sounds Of The Goldfields, 2015’s groundbreaking Sounds Of The Pilbara II: Songs In Language and 2014’s pre-eminent Sounds Of The Wheatbelt – WAM’s Sounds Of The Great Southern will uncover songs from a diverse range of artists from the Great Southern region.

 From humble beginnings in 2006, now over 30 regionally-based music professionals form a council travelling to Perth for a Regional Roundtable discussion each year during the WAM Festival.
 These annual meetings provide feedback and direction on project activity and the state of the industry in regional WA.
 Specific project-based consultation with individual regional centres is essential, particularly where activity is based in remote indigenous communities.
 WAM wishes to develop relationships with organisations that can provide support for long-term sustainability of regional music production and other related industries.